ideonate/cdsdashboards/docs/chapters/customization/huboptions.rst

 relatively common but non-standard Conda installations.

 Note that Jupyter notebooks (ipynb files) may already contain the details of the Conda env in which they were created - since the different Conda 'kernels' are already available to Jupyter if registered using ipykernel.
-Therefore, Voila may already be capable of switching to the desired Conda env (kernel) when it runs the notebook, and thus you may not need to specify Conda envs through :code:`c.CDSDashboardsConfig.conda_envs` at all in order for everything to work if Voila is the only relevant dashboard framework type.
+Therefore, Voilà may already be capable of switching to the desired Conda env (kernel) when it runs the notebook, and thus you may not need to specify Conda envs through :code:`c.CDSDashboardsConfig.conda_envs` at all in order for everything to work if Voilà is the only relevant dashboard framework type.

 See also :ref:`conda_kernels_voila`.